Living On The Edge: Softening the Lines Between Hardscapes and Landscapes

 As our yards are returning to their warm-weather glory with the arrival of spring, many of us will be itching to enjoy the outdoor spaces we’ve missed all winter.
 In recent years, the trend of embracing gardens, patios and lawns as extensions of the home has expanded how people think of and use their yards.
 With homeowners looking for more ways to develop their yards, features such as decks, fire pits, pools and patios have become increasingly common.
-Though these elements (generally referred to as hardscapes) serve great purposes, they can create visual discord with their hard lines and rigid looks if they are not balanced and buffered with proper landscaping.
+Though these elements (generally referred to as hardscapes) serve great purposes, they can create visual discord with their hard lines and rigid looks if they are not balanced and buffered with proper landscaping like the one offered by Lanterra Services.

 Hardscapes and landscaping are often addressed as separate projects.
 But by treating these two huge elements as separate entities, you could be limiting your property’s overall aesthetic potential.
 If you were instead to take a step back and imagine your yard, driveway, garage, porch, patio, deck, sidewalks, pool and everything that surrounds them as an extension of your home, the results could be surprising.
 Literally softening the edges of your hardscapes by utilizing good landscaping techniques can blur the lines between the two, creating a visual flow and elevating your property to resort-like status.